412450 February 21, 2025 17:39 ICMarkets Market News

 Potential Direction: Bullish

-Supporting reasons: Identified as an overlap support that aligns close to the 127.2% Fibonacci extension, indicating a potential level where buying interests could pick up to stage a rebound.
+Supporting reasons: Identified as an overlap support that aligns with a 38.2% Fibonacci retracement, indicating a potential level where buying interests could pick up to resume the uptrend.

 Supporting reasons: Identified as an overlap resistance, indicating a potential area that could halt any further upward movement.